flarum/docs/guide/admin/usergroups.md

 #### Icon

 The Icon is a small picture that goes at the side of your user avatar in posts to signify that you are a member of this particular user group.
-To pick your icon, you'll need to visit [This Website](http://fontawesome.io/icons/) to pick out your icon, for this example we will be using the ```id-card``` icon.
+To pick your icon, you'll need to visit [this website](http://fontawesome.io/icons/) to pick out your icon, for this example we will be using the ```id-card``` icon.
 In this field, you'll just need to write "id-card" (without the quotation brackets) and then we're done!

 Once you've filled in the form, it should look something like this: